experimentarium/times/docs/part-3/02-model-run.md

 At the beginning of a \<case\>.RUN file the version of the TIMES code being used is identified and some option control statements that influence the information output (e.g., SOLPRINT ON/OFF to see a dump of the solution, OFF recommended) are provided.
 The LIMROW/LIMCOL options allow the user to turn on equation listing in the .LST file (discussed in the next section) by setting the number of rows/columns of each type to be shown.

-Then compile-time dollar control options indicating which solver to use (if not the default to the particular solution algorithm), whether to echo the source code (\$ON/OFFLISTING) by printing it to the LST file, and that multiple definitions of sets and parameters (\$ONMULTI) are permitted (that is they can appear more than one time, which TIMES requires since first there are empty declarations for every possible parameter followed by the actual data provided by the user).
+Then compile-time dollar control options indicating which solver to use (if not the default to the particular solution algorithm), whether to echo the source code (`$ON`/`$OFFLISTING`) by printing it to the LST file, and that multiple definitions of sets and parameters (`$ONMULTI`) are permitted (that is they can appear more than one time, which TIMES requires since first there are empty declarations for every possible parameter followed by the actual data provided by the user).
 Further possible dollar control options are also described in the GAMS manual.

 Afterwards the content of several so-called TIMES dollar control (or environment) switches are specified.
 Within the source code the use of these control switches in combination with queries enables the model to skip or activate specific parts of the code.
 Thus it is possible to turn-on/off variants of the code, e.g. the use of the reduction algorithm, without changing the input data.
 The meaning and use of the different control switches is discussed in Section .
 Again these are generally set using the Case Manager/Run form in VEDA/ANSWER.